tempestphp/tempest-framework/.github/CONTRIBUTING.md

 * Ask any clarifying question to help better understand the use case.
 * If the feature requested is accepted, the Tempest team will assign the "Uncharted Waters" label.
 A Tempest team member or a member of the community can contribute the code for this.

+> [!NOTE]
+> We welcome all contributions and greatly value your time and effort.
+To ensure your work aligns with Tempest's vision and avoids unnecessary effort, we aim to provide clear guidance and feedback throughout the process.

+---

 We welcome your PRs and contributions.
 If you have any feature requests or bug reports, head over to the [issue page](https://github.com/tempestphp/tempest-framework/issues) and feel free to create an issue.

 If you'd like to send PRs, you can check out and run Tempest locally like so: